Krishitha646/internshiptask2/README.md

 # Internship_task2

 # File descriptions
-train.csv - the training set.
-Use this dataset for training your model. test.csv - the test set.
-To deter manual "guess" predictions, Kaggle has supplemented the test set with additional "ignored" data.
-These are not counted in the scoring.
+train.csv -  dataset for training the model. test.csv - dataset for the testing the model.

 # Data fields
 Id : Restaurant id.
 Open Date : opening date for a restaurant